elastio/roxide/roxide-librocksdb-sys/README.md

      version.
 Note that this change needs to be made to all three crates in this workspace; see the root-level `README.md` for more details

+# Updating to a new version of liburing

+The `liburing` folder contains a submodule with the most recent release of liburing.
+This needs to be updated from time to time as RocksDB uses the latest and greatest features.

+To do so:

+1. `cd` into `liburing`
+1. Go a `git pull` and then checkout whatever tag corresponds to the version you want
+1. Run `./configure` to generate the config header `config-host.h`.
+1. Modify the `build_io_uring` function in `build.rs` to make sure all defines from `config-host.h` are defined when building